-The Big Problem with Small Business Websites and How to Overcome Them!
+The Big Problem with Small Business Websites

 Ouch, Small Business Website Mistakes Hurt!

 Small business websites are a critical meeting point between small businesses and their increasingly mobile customers.
 Yet 46% of small businesses do not have a website at all!
-Maintaining an optimized site is crucial to acquiring new customers, building credibility and nurturing client relationships.
+Maintaining an optimized site is crucial to acquiring new customers, building credibility, and nurturing client relationships.

 Almost 1/3 of small business owners maintain their websites themselves, neglecting key site functions that consumers want, like responsive and user-friendly design, engaging and relevant fresh content, and social network integration.
 Let’s take a look at the big problem with small business websites, including costly mistakes small-business owners make when they try to maintain their own websites.

 We work with a lot of small-business owners and look at a wide variety of small business websites every day.
 And don’t get me wrong; we have seen some awesome small business websites, bravo!
-But unfortunately all too often we come across small business websites that range from lacking a few key elements to being barely functional at all.
+But unfortunately, all too often we come across small business websites that range from lacking a few key elements to being barely functional at all.

 In order to help small business owners understand exactly what is hurting small business websites the most here are the most common errors we see, how they hurt small businesses, and what you can do to fix them.